-We look forward to seeing you all after the holiday having fun with our new topic – Pirates Ahoy!
+We look forward to seeing the children who are staying with us after the holidays having fun with our new topic – The Circus

 At Kingfisher we use Signalong as a part of a Total Communication Approach, we are constantly using core vocabulary with the children to support their language development and then through each of our topics we introduce new signs and language, which extends their vocabulary further.
 We also have two “Signs of the Week” which helps maintain and extend key knowledge and skills of everyday vocabulary.

 Each half term we will send home relevant Signs of the Week for our Two Year Old Provision classes via SeeSaw.